octokit/request.js/README.md

 **Result**

-`request` returns a promise and resolves with 4 keys
+`request` returns a promise.
+If the request was successful, the promise resolves with an object containing 4 keys:

 <table>
   <thead>